global-container-format/gcf-spec/README.md

 For GCF version 4, this is equal to the string "GC04", encoded as `0x34304347`.

 GCF major versions are not backwards-compatible and applications should not blindly attempt reading a container with a format version different from the reader's supported one.

+The Descriptor Block Size is the size, in bytes, of the descriptor block, including any final padding.

 ### Alignment